Sport and recreational leagues

 Promoting healthy eating through sports leagues

-Adopt a healthy food and beverage guidelines by having, or asking for, foods and beverages from Canada’s Food Guide to be available and promoted through:
+Adopt healthy food and beverage guidelines by having, or asking for, foods and beverages from Canada’s Food Guide to be available and promoted through:

 -